 For standard gutter installations, gutter hangers, sometimes called hidden hangers, should be installed every 24 inches.
 In the colder climates, you may encounter heavy ice and snow loads in the gutter.
 This extra weight will require hangers every 12 to 18 inches.

 The gutter screws used for fastening the gutter hangers to the fascia board should be #10 x 1.5" or # 10 x 2" long cadmium, zinc or stainless steel wood grip and have a hex head for use with a 1/4" nut driver.

 If you have an older home with gutters, they were most likely installed with the spike and ferrule method.
 A type of gutter installation in which a metal cylinder or tube is placed inside the gutter to strengthen it and keep it from bending.
 The spike is driven through the face of the gutter, through the ferrule and into the wood fascia board.

 While the spike and ferrule method was the standard for years, most gutter installation companies have changed to some form of the gutter hanger with a screw anchoring method.

 In the photograph below, you can see an example of a spike that has come loose from the gutter and hammered back in year after year.

-Five inch seamless aluminum gutter coil, made from .027 aluminum alloy, is roll formed with a gutter machine at the job site.
-Look for a minimum of 20 year prorated warranty against corrosion, blistering, peeling or flaking.
+Aluminum gutter coil, made from aluminum alloy, is roll formed with a gutter machine at the job site.

 The gutters should be installed under the drip edge flashing.
 The only way to be sure the gutter is pitched toward the downspouts is to use a level in order to maintain a slight pitch towards the downspouts.
 This insures little or no standing water in the gutter.